Bleeding after a tooth extraction is normal and typically manageable, though it can feel concerning at first.

 Immediately following the extraction procedure, a clean gauze pad will be placed over the extraction site.

-Professional Recommendation: Refrain from chewing or speaking during this period.
-Consistent pressure is essential for initial hemostasis, in accordance with American Dental Association (ADA) protocols.
+Professional Recommendation: Avoid chewing or speaking during this period.
+Maintaining consistent pressure is essential for initial hemostasis, in accordance with American Dental Association (ADA) protocols.

 Elevate the head using pillows while resting, as a supine position may augment blood flow to the site and exacerbate bleeding.